davedx/invoicerunner/readme.md

 TODO
 ----

-DONE - 1.
-Company information: payment instructions (displayed when 'pay' clicked on)

-2. Upload invoice (displays thumbnail next to 'open' button on each invoice) - thumbnail??
+- VAT For European companies: Note that VAT is included.
+We will deduct VAT from the subscription prices...

+- Edit invoice company name field

+- Restrict trial account to 3 invoices

+- Brand filepicker.io styling

+- Set S3 bucket for filepicker to mine

-3. Archives (just make another status called 'archived' that's not displayed easily)
+- Archives (just make another status called 'archived' that's not displayed easily)

-4. Change currency for invoice AND global settings
+- Change currency for invoice AND global settings

-5. Change DATE of invoices

-6. Ensure user permissions work
+- Ensure user permissions work

-7. Write non-logged in static copy/webpages
+- Write non-logged in static copy/webpages:

-8. Payment integration (Paymill?)

-9. Make CSS look a little less Bootstrap and a little more professional (more subdued colours?)

-10. Test and fix any responsive issues (make it kick ass on mobile)
+	- MARKETING / HOME PAGE
+	- Cancellation/account upgrade page

 Launch: Google AdWords it up and advertise on LinkedIn, Twitter, G+